 Human Resource Management

-The number of HR jobs is expected to increase over the next ten years.
-In the greater Orlando metro area, specifically, the HR field has been designated as a high-growth area, with an expected 17.89% growth, compared to an 11.28% growth in the total labor market.
+The number of HR jobs is expected to increase over the next 10 years.
+In greater Orlando specifically, the HR field has been designated as a high-growth area, with an expected 17.89% growth, compared to an 11.28% growth in the total labor market.

 Of available job openings, 35% require zero to two years of experience, providing a strong job market for recent graduates of the program.